paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (7) The Director of Science and Technology.

-(8) The National Counterintelligence Executive (including the Office of the National Counterintelligence Executive).
+(8) The Director of the National Counterintelligence and Security Center.

 (9) The Chief Information Officer of the Intelligence Community.